CFC-Servers/GLuaTest/README.md

 ### Options
-All optional — the common case needs no flags:
+All optional; the common case needs no flags:

 | Flag | Description | Default |
 |:-----|:------------|:--------|